Public, election officials may be kept in the dark on hacks

 It became clear only later that Russian agents were involved, and the breach was part of an unprecedented campaign to interfere in U.S. elections.

-Matt Dietrich, spokesman for the Illinois State Board of Elections, said it would be hard to imagine that any election office would seek to keep something like that quiet today.
+Matt Dietrich, spokesman for the Illinois State Board of Elections, said it would be hard to imagine that any election office would try to keep something like that quiet today.

 “In 2016, it was a story and then it was dealt with and then it kind of went away for a year,” Dietrich said.
 “That is not going to happen this time.
 It will be a national and a worldwide story.
 We all know this.
 We all know we are going to be under the microscope.”